RHFieldProductManagement/acm-htb/README.md

 ## **Task Six: Deploy Application Resources & Create a Placement Rule**

 **Task**: In this task we will deploy an application with a subscription, channel and placement rule.
-We will use the Create Application action in the ACM Console UI to create the application using the dev app yaml provided below.
+We will use the Create Application action in the RHACM Console UI to create the application using the dev app yaml provided below.

 **Documentation**: [Manage applications](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.1/html/manage_applications/index)